burlachenkok/exploring-python3/python3-note.md

 [FROM HERE]

-To obtain information about this metrics in Linux OS firslty you should launch interpreter:
+To obtain information about these metrics in Linux OS firstly you should launch interpreter:
 ```python
 import numpy
 ```